Skip to content

 💭 Summary

-We have specified the possible values to correctly connect DTaaS with your storage and service instances and pitfalls.
-The key insight is not to leave any of the fields blank, having them be of the text string format and properly corresponding to your services and runners.
+The possible values for correctly connecting DTaaS to the relevant storage and service instances have been specified, along with potential pitfalls.
+The key point is not to leave any of the fields blank; they should be of the text string format and properly correspond to the relevant services and runners.
 Some troubleshooting steps have further been provided to overcome common hurdles.